Top 20 Popular Hungarian Food & Drinks

 4. Csirke Paprikás (Chicken Paprikash)

 This staple food derives his name from the ample use of paprika.
-The cut up chicken is simmered for a while in a sauce based on a paprika-infused roux.
-To make roux you need equal parts flour and fat (duck or goose fat is good but any kind of fat will do).
+Chicken pieces are simmered for a while in a sauce based on a paprika-infused roux which is made with equal parts flour and fat (duck or goose fat is good but any kind of fat will do).
 After melting the fat in the pan, blend in and stir the flour until smooth and golden brown.

 5. Gyümölcsleves (Fruit Soup)

-Gyümölcsleves can be made from redcurrants, blackberries, apple, pear, or quincebut the most popular fruit soup recipe is meggyleves, sour cherry soup.
+Gyümölcsleves can be made from red currants, blackberries, apple, pear, or quince, but the most popular fruit soup recipe is meggyleves (sour cherry soup).
 This dish can be prepared even in the winter using oranges, clementines, or any sweet fruit available – fresh is best but frozen can be used.

 6. Halászlé (Fisherman’s Soup)

-Traditionally cooked over an open fire in a bogrács (or cauldron), the fisherman’s soup is prepared differently on the banks of Hungary’s two main rivers: the Danube and the Tisza.
+Traditionally cooked over an open fire in a bogrács (cauldron), fisherman’s soup is prepared differently on the banks of Hungary’s two main rivers: the Danube and the Tisza.
 Although the recipe is quite simple, the ratio of ingredients and timing determines the soup’s taste.

 7. Főzelék (Vegetable Stew)

-The word főzelék kind of means “something created by cooking” and the main ingredient is put in front to name the dish, for example zöldborsó főzelék that means “made of green peas”.
+This is a homemade dish, rather than one you’ll find in restaurants, which only rarely include it on the menu.
+The word főzelék kind of means “something created by cooking” and the main ingredient is put in front to name the dish, so for example zöldborsó főzelék that means “made of green peas”.

-8. Somlói Galuska (Spongecake)
+8. Somlói Galuska (Hungarian Spongecake)